frctl/fractal.build/docs/guide/07-components/01-index.md

 ## Ordering components

-A component can be given an order by which to sort it with regards to it's siblings.
+A component can be given an order by which to sort it with regards to its siblings.
 This can be done by using the `order` property in the components's configuration file, or it can be done by prefixing the component file name (or the parent folder name for compound components) with a **two-digit number** (with leading zero, if required) **followed by a hyphen**.
 For example:

 ```tree
 ├── components